yuruwang26/ELAP-seq-v4/README.md

 # ELAP-seq-rRNA-workflow

-Each replicate should contain an input sample and an IP sample.
+Each replicate should contain an input library and an IP library.
 The input library and the IP library are built with superscript III.

 ## 1. processing of Fastq reads